With GrapheneDB, developers can focus on building graph-enabled applications instead of spending valuable time on

 Once you have created a GrapheneDB account, you can create your first Neo4j database.

 Neo4j databases come with a built-in, interactive UI that allows you to explore your database.
-To open the built-in Neo4j browser UI from GrapheneDB, navigate to the “Overview” tab of your database, click on “Tools,” then click on the “Launch” button.
+To open the built-in Neo4j browser UI from GrapheneDB, navigate to the Overview tab of your database, then click on the Launch button under the Tools section.

 You can grab the connection details for your Neo4j database by navigating to the Connection tab.

 Under the connection details, we also provide direct access for different programming language snippets for the most popular Neo4j drivers.

 Support tickets can be opened from the user interface by clicking on the support link.
 The support ticket form lets users select the affected database and indicate a priority.
-Urgent tickets on production databases (Standard and Performance plans) will be prioritized and escalated to our on-call engineers depending on the plan and urgency.
+Urgent tickets on production databases will be prioritized and escalated to our on-call engineers depending on the plan and urgency.

 You can also reach us via email at [email protected] for non-urgent support requests.
 Please note that issues received by email are not automatically assigned any priorities and thus, we cannot ensure a timely response to urgent issues.